 Matchmaker London Relationship Expert James Preece brings you his latest tips.

 We’ve all been guilty of browsing our significant others’ social media.
 It’s hard to resist seeing what they are up to when you’re not around.
 With the information so easily available, you might find yourself in a few tough situations.
+As the leading Matchmaker London Expert, I see this all the time.
 You may see a picture of your spouse with someone questionable.
 Now you’re torn: To ask, or not to ask?

 If you ask, they might get upset that you were invading their privacy by “sneaking around” (even if their information is public!).
 As much as we’d like to think “the innocent have nothing to hide”, sometimes it’s just a disbelief that you don’t trust them.
 After all, trust is the most important part of a relationship.
 If you’re questioning the person you’re with, maybe you should ask yourself why.
 On the other hand, if you don’t ask about the picture, it might eat you up inside.
 Even the most trusting of us get curious sometimes.
 There’s nothing wrong with a quick peak, if the information is public.
 There is never an acceptable reason for logging into your significant others’ social media accounts to see what they are doing.
 That is a violation of their privacy and the trust of your relationship.